harterrt/harterrt/content/mozilla/why_experiment.md

 That's the benefit of having two branches running at once.

-This is even more important for Firefox. it takes a while for Firefox releases to rollout - usually about a week.
+This is even more important for Firefox.
+It takes a while for Firefox releases to rollout - usually about a week.
 After that we need to wait a couple of weeks to be able to observe retention.
 That's a lot of time for the world to change under our feet.
 If something odd happens during that three-week-observation period,